forestdb/forestdb.org/models/numbergame.md

   return drawN(array, 4);
 }

-// first we make a list of all the powers of 2 less than 50: var powers_of_2 = [1, 2, 4, 8, 16, 32];
+// first we make an array of all the powers of 2 less than 50: var powers_of_2 = [1, 2, 4, 8, 16, 32];

 // then we sample 4 of those powers of 2: